5 tips for your modern data governance strategy

 Best practices for modern data governance in a Microsoft 365 hybrid workplace

-If your organization offers a hybrid workplace to employees, you should consider the following best practices for modern data governance of your Microsoft 365 environment:
+If your organization offers employees a hybrid workplace, you should consider the following data governance best practices for your Microsoft 365 environment.
+Here’s an answer to your question about how to implement data governance best practices.

-1. Create a lifecycle management system: Everything has a beginning, middle, and end.
+• Create a lifecycle management system: Everything has a beginning, middle, and end.
 Problems occur when we don’t plan for what that will look like and how it will be managed regarding data.
-A lifecycle in this context includes team creation (including provisioning), ongoing management, and end of life (including management of inactive and orphaned teams).
+A lifecycle in this context includes team creation (including provisioning), ongoing management, and end-of-life (including management of inactive and orphaned teams).

 Leveraging Microsoft 365 for effective data governance

-Microsoft 365 offers a robust variety of tools, features, and solutions to help your organization implement effective data governance.
-Not only that, but these tools support your organization in terms of maintaining and enforcing your governance guardrails.
+Microsoft 365 offers a robust variety of governance solutions, features, and tools to help your organization implement effective data governance.
+Not only that, but these governance tools support your organization in terms of maintaining and enforcing your governance guardrails.

-Here are some ways you can leverage Microsoft 365’s tools for effective data governance:
+Here are some ways you can leverage advanced data governance in Microsoft 365:

-• Comprehensive data management: Microsoft 365 offers tools for data classification, retention, protection, and archiving—all of which allow for effective data governance.
-It’s important for data to be appropriately categorized, maintained, secured, and accessible based on business and regulatory needs.
+• Comprehensive data management: Microsoft 365 offers tools for data classification, retention, protection, and archiving, all of which allow for effective data governance.
+For modern data management, data should be appropriately categorized, maintained, secured, and accessible based on business and regulatory needs.
 There are so many ways to manage data; the key is to have a holistic approach with comprehensive management, as this is the best way to ensure that data governance is effective.

 • Security and compliance measures: Data Loss Prevention, Advanced Threat Protection, and audit logs are just a few of the features that Microsoft 365 offers in terms of strong security and compliance procedures.
 Thanks to these features, you can rest assured that you are capable of stopping data leaks, spotting and addressing dangers, and keeping an accurate record of data activity.

-• Regulatory alignment and insights: A company’s compliance position can be thoroughly analyzed using tools like the Compliance Manager and Secure Score.
+• Regulatory alignment and insights: Tools like the Compliance Manager and Secure Score can be valuable in analyzing a company’s security and compliance posture.
 They offer practical suggestions for enhancing data governance procedures and more closely adhering to legal standards.

 Microsoft 365 tools for data governance

-We know that Microsoft 365 offers a wide variety of tools to support and enforce data governance and how to leverage the tools effectively, but there are way more specific tools at your disposal than you likely realize.
+We know that Microsoft 365 offers various tools to support and enforce data governance and how to leverage the tools effectively.
+Still, there are way more specific tools at your disposal than you likely realize.
 Here are several examples of Microsoft 365 tools that could be particularly useful as you set up your data governance strategy:

 • Data classification: Microsoft 365 allows for data classification across the ecosystem.
 The built-in data classification features in the Compliance Center can classify data based on sensitivity and apply appropriate protection.